shihuihong214/huihong.shi/_pages/about.md

     <p></p>
 </div>
 # 🎖️Honors and Awards
+- *2025.04* The Outstanding Graduate of Nanjing University.
-- *2024.09* The First-Class Academic Scholarship for Postgraduate Students at Nanjing University
+- *2024.09* The Excellence Cultivation Program Scholarship for Postgraduate Students at Nanjing University.
 - *2023.09* The First-Class Academic Scholarship for Postgraduate Students at Nanjing University.
 - *2022.09* The First-Class Academic Scholarship for Postgraduate Students at Nanjing University.
 - *2021.09* The First-Class Academic Scholarship for Postgraduate Students at Nanjing University.
-- *2020.09* President's Special Scholarship for Doctoral Candidate of Nanjing University.
 - *2019.10* Post and Telecommunications Alumni Scholarship for Undergraduates of Jilin University.
 - *2019.09* The First-Class Academic Scholarship for Undergraduates of Jilin University.
 - *2018.09* The First-Class Academic Scholarship for Undergraduates of Jilin University.